SSWConsulting/SSW.Rules.Content/rules/build-cross-platform-apps/rule.md

 ---
-seoDescription: "Do you build cross-platform apps?
-Learn about the benefits and approaches to building installable binary apps that run on multiple platforms."
+seoDescription: Do you build cross-platform apps?
+Learn about the benefits and approaches to building installable binary apps that run on multiple platforms.
 type: rule
 title: Do you build cross-platform apps?
 uri: build-cross-platform-apps